Japanese Skincare Routine – Follow These 10 Steps To Get That “Glass Skin”

 POLA Wrinkle Shot Medical Serum

-Serums follow the essences, and whilst essences generally target problem areas on the face, serums are even more concentrated formulas that target specific skin concerns.
+Serums follow the essences.
+Serums are even more concentrated formulas that target specific skin concerns.
 These include dark spots, acne scarring, dull skin, dark eye bags, and uneven skin tone.

-There is a plethora of serums in the Japanese beauty market and your personalized take on the Japanese skincare routine might mean you’re using more than one serum for different skin concerns.
+There is a plethora of serums in the Japanese beauty market, and your personalized Japanese skincare routine might mean you’re using more than one serum for different skin concerns.

-The POLA Wrinkle Shot Medical Serum is a fan favorite amongst those looking for a clinically formulated serum that successfully targets fine lines around the face.
+The POLA Wrinkle Shot Medical Serum is a favorite among those looking for a clinically formulated serum that successfully targets fine lines around the face.
 It also contains retinol, an important ingredient for anyone looking at anti-aging products.

 More recommended products are available in our top 10 Japanese serums.